Skip to content

 chemgraph --interactive

-Interactive Features: - Persistent conversation: Maintain context across queries - Model switching: Change models mid-conversation - Workflow switching: Switch between different agent types - Built-in commands: Help, clear, config, etc.
+Interactive Features: - Persistent conversation: Maintain context across queries - Session memory: Conversations are automatically saved to a local SQLite database (~/.chemgraph/sessions.db) and can be resumed later - Model switching: Change models mid-conversation - Workflow switching: Switch between different agent types - Built-in commands: Help, clear, config, session management, etc.

 Interactive Commands: